 Having said that, here are my top ten ……..drum roll please…….things to keep in mind when you want to do the job yourself because that’s how you roll!

 Top 10 Things to keep in Mind When you Do it Yourself

-- #1-Make a detailed plan- this is the most important point as this is going to guide you to the promised land!
+- #1-Make a detailed plan- this is the most important point as this will guide you to the promised land!

 - #3- Know your closest emergency room and have a phone nearby or good transportation.
 No, I am kidding.
 That’s not the real tip ( unless it applies).
 The real tip is always to practice safety.
-Please read the instructions on power tools and familiarize yourself with the potential hazards, so you don’t end up regretting it later.
-When I think of certain people and how I would feel if they had an air-powered nail gun that could shoot out nails like bullets, it changes my entire mood.
+Please read the instructions on power tools and familiarize yourself with the potential hazards, so you don’t end up regretting them later.
+IT CHANGES MY ENTIRE MOOD when I think of certain people and how I would feel if they had an air-powered nail gun that could shoot out nails like bullets.
 I no longer feel safe.
-Read the instructions and ask someone to show you how to use them if you haven’t used anything before.
+So again, read the instructions and ask someone to show you how to use them if you haven’t used anything before.
 And remember, at one time, someone had to show them how to use it as well.

 - #4- Read, research, and don’t try to recreate the wheel if you don’t have to.
 Unless you are building a 10 story master closet with elevators, rotating glass shelves that light up and talk to you, chances are someone else has already made something very close to what you are making.
 Learn from those who have gone before you and use their advice.
 And if you do make a closet like that, please send me a picture.
 It’s not cheating to copy a good idea.
 It may be lying if you tell everyone it was your idea, but it is not cheating.
 Take advantage of all the information at your fingertips, as this may speed up the process and save you from a lot of frustration.